eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user runs the Ankaios CLI with the arguments `-k` or `--insecure` and the Ankaios CLI initializes the communication middleware, then the Ankaios CLI shall instruct the communication middleware to use an insecure communication channel.
+When the user runs the Ankaios CLI with enabled insecure communication and the Ankaios CLI initializes the communication middleware, then the Ankaios CLI shall instruct the communication middleware to use an insecure communication channel.

 Comment:
 Communicating over insecure channels is convenient during an evaluation or a development phase.